park-holidays-uk/legal/parkleisure.co.uk/Terms and Conditions.md

 *Offer valid on pre-booked park appointments between 19/10/24 - 31/10/24.
 One bottle of wine per family/appointment.
 No purchase necessary, non-negotiable, non-transferable and non-refundable.
 Customers must be aged 18 or over.
 No cash alternative is available.
 Where a bottle of wine becomes unavailable for any reason, we reserve the right to substitute for a free gift of equal or higher value or end this promotion at any time.
 The voucher must be shown to a member of staff during your appointment.
 The bottle of wine cannot be consumed on site.
 Offer only valid at Park Leisure Holiday Parks.

+*Exclusive Ownership Experience - Complimentary stay for a maximum of 4 people.
+Subject to availability from 8/11/2024 to 30/11/2024.
+Park tour is compulsory with every complimentary stay.
+Complimentary lunch maximum of 4 people, one main and one drink per person at participating parks with food and beverage facilities.
+No cash alternative is available.
+One night stay available at Chantry, Malvern View, Ribble Valley, Yorkshire Dales, Oyster Bay, Par Sands, Pentire, Amble Links and Brynteg.
+One night stay unavailable at Plas Coch.
+Facilities and opening times may vary per park.